woj-ciech/nadesrau/README.md

 It uses Tensorflow object detection API and nudity python package.
 Dataset was borrowed from https://github.com/sofwerx/tensorflow-gun-detection and model has been trained in Google ML Cloud to 150k steps with total loss approx 1,4 with ssd mobilenet v1.
+You can train your own model, export graph and replace it in project!

 # Requirements
 - Tensorflow object detection (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md)